BundleFeed/nim-passcheck/README.md

 ### Dependency License

-libsodium is licensed under the ISC license.
-See [their licensing page](https://github.com/jedisct1/libsodium) for further information.
+zxcvbn is licensed under the MIT license.
+See [their licensing page](https://github.com/tsyrogit/zxcvbn-c) for further information.